Tao2012/SOMSC/README.md

 ### Setup and quick start

-This package is developed on MATLAB.
-Please run startup.m first to set up the working directory.
+This package is developed on MATLAB and all source codes are in the directory 'sourcecode'.
+Please run *startup.m* first to set up the working directory.
 There are four datasets included in the SOMSC manuscript.
 You could run the following four demos to get all figures in the manuscript.

 - demo_simulation
 - demo_embryo